Introduction

 Conventional Treatments

-Note that overtreatment of migraine headaches with pain-killers (e.g. aspirin) or ergots (e.g. sumatriptan) may lead to chronic daily headaches [Go to HealingWellHealingWell].
+Note that overtreatment of migraine headaches with pain-killers (e.g. aspirin) or ergots (e.g. sumatriptan) may lead to chronic daily headaches [Go to external Internet siteHealingWell].

 HPN has been reported to be useful for treating migraine headaches [Snook], [Willis].
-Dr. Weyrich has been trained in the use of Neuro-Gen High Performance Neuromodulation system by it's inventor, Corey Snook.
+Dr. Weyrich has been trained to use Neuro-Gen High-Performance Neuromodulation system by it's inventor, Corey Snook.
 However, Dr. Weyrich has not treated any cases of migraine headaches with this technique.

 Neurofeedback